Networking and messaging¶

 - Clients connecting without a username and password are rejected.

 Artemis provides a feature of annotating each received message with the validated user.
 This allows the node’s messaging

 service to provide authenticated messages to the rest of the system.
 For the first two client types described above the

-the peer.
-This allows the flow framework to authentically determine the
+validated user is the X.500 subject of the client TLS certificate.
+This allows the flow framework to authentically determine

 The broker also does host verification when connecting to another peer.
-It checks that the TLS certificate common name matches with the advertised legal name from the network map service.
+It checks that the TLS certificate subject matches with the advertised X.500 legal name from the network map service.